Publish Date: 03/26/2022

-He didn’t earn an everyday job in the big leagues until his age-25 season, but managed to have a very lengthy career.
+He didn’t earn an everyday job in the big leagues until his age-25 season but managed to have a very long career.
 He was a perennial All-Star in his mid-20s and early 30s.
 Guys if you are ready to start betting baseball this season or have in the past make sure you take a look at our best sportsbooks!

 During the 1962 season, Maury Wills batted .299, scored 130 runs and stole 104 bases.
 He whiffed only 57 times in 759 plate appearances.
 Wills spent his finest years with the Los Angeles Dodgers and won three championships with the club.